 - Contact tracing 1

 The United States’ financial response has been relatively weak, with its score pulled down mainly by weak debt-relief policy, depsite a generous financial stimulus early in the crisis.

 - Financial stimulus as share of GDP 14.1%

 - Debt forebearance 1

-The United States government is at the median in this category, as it has engaged in misinformation as much as any country in the Index, though it has not limited press freedom in response to COVID-19.
+The United States has not performed well in this category, as the government has engaged in misinformation as much as any country in the Index, although it has not limited press freedom in response to COVID-19.

 - Reliance on science/fact based information 5

 - Press freedom 0

 The United States’ case rate is likely impacted by its poor public health policy and its leaders’ routine neglect of facts in public communications, resulting in a weak score in this category.